flutter/flutter/engine/src/flutter/shell/platform/android/test/README.md

 See the Chromium instructions on ["Updating a CIPD dependency"](https://chromium.googlesource.com/chromium/src/+/master/docs/cipd.md#Updating-a-CIPD-dependency) for how to upload a package update to CIPD.
+Download and extract the latest package from CIPD and then copy [shell/platform/android/test/cipd.yaml](cipd.yaml) into the extracted directory to use as the base for the pre-existing package.
+Add new dependencies to `lib/`.

-Once you've done that, also make sure to tag the new package version with the updated timestamp and robolectric version (most likely still 3.8, unless you've migrated all the packges to 4+).
+Once you've uploaded the new version, also make sure to tag it with the updated timestamp and robolectric version (most likely still 3.8, unless you've migrated all the packges to 4+).

     $ cipd set-tag --version=<new_version_hash> -tag "last_updated:<timestamp>"
     $ cipd set-tag --version=<new_version_hash> -tag "robolectric_version:<robolectric_version>"